ahoskam/AliExpress-ESP8266-WiFi-Clock/README.md

 ## Initial Setup

 1. Power on your device
-2. The device will create a WiFi access point named "WiFi Clock Setup"
+2. The device will create a WiFi access point named "ESP_XXXXXX" (where XXXXXX is a unique identifier)
 3. Connect to this network using your phone or computer
 4. Open a web browser and navigate to `192.168.4.1`
 5. Follow the on-screen instructions to connect the device to your WiFi network